 3. Most tungsten wire comes doped — whether you need it that way or not!

 Adding these dopants at the powder mixing stage of tungsten wire manufacturing dates to the time when there were no other significant uses for the wire besides light bulb filaments.
-And while there are many other uses of tungsten wire today — not to mention incandescent light bulbs are becoming a thing of the past — the use of dopants in tungsten wire manufacturing continues.
-However, it happens that Metal Cutting can also offer 99.999% pure, undoped tungsten wire.
-All you need to do is ask.
+While there are many other uses of tungsten wire today — and while incandescent light bulbs are becoming a thing of the past — the use of dopants in tungsten wire manufacturing continues.

 4. Tungsten and tungsten carbide are NOT interchangeable.

 Tungsten carbide is famous for its wear resistance; in fact, it can only be cut using diamond tools.
-But while tungsten carbide does have a lot of tungsten in it, the addition of cobalt to make it a cemented carbide gives tungsten carbide properties that are very different from those of pure tungsten.
+But while tungsten carbide does have a lot of tungsten in it, the common practice of adding cobalt as a binder makes it a cemented carbide and gives tungsten carbide properties that are very different from those of pure tungsten.

 How do facts 1-5 add up?

-Metal Cutting Corporation has been in the specialty tungsten products business since 1967.
-For tips on tungsten wire or other precision metal fabrication needs, download our free guide to tungsten wire properties and applications!
+Just give us a call.
+Or, for tips on tungsten wire or other precision metal fabrication needs, download our free guide to tungsten wire properties and applications.